zebzhao/indent.js/README.md

-# indent.js - pure code indentation for jsx, tsx, ts, js, html, css, less, scss
+# indent.js - pure code indentation for js, jsx, json, ts, tsx, html, css, less, scss

 [![Build Status](https://travis-ci.org/zebzhao/indent.js.svg?branch=master)](https://travis-ci.org/zebzhao/indent.js)

-Fast minimalistic pure code indentation.
-Indents JavaScript, Typescript, TSX, JSX, CSS, and HTML.
-Does not do any beautifying of your code, leave it as it is, only correctly indents it following some basic rules.
+Fast, minimalistic, pure code indentation.
+Indents JavaScript, JSON, JSX, Typescript, TSX, CSS, LESS, SCSS, and HTML.
+Unlike JSBeautify, which adds new lines when reformatting code and changes single line expressions, indent.js preserves new lines in when indenting it.
+Indent.js is coded with simple, but universal, and unopinionated rules.

+Indent.js is thoroughly tested to make sure it correctly indents all styles, and types of code.

 *If you like this project please leave a star.
 Your support is greatly appreciated.*